AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

 - PfamA with the command ```hmmsearch --cpu 10 --tblout mappings.tab /data/Pfam/Pfam-32-A/Pfam-A.hmm multifasta.faa```.
 We considered as significant any hit with E-value < 1e-5.

-- PfamB: with the command ```/scratch/alvaro/DEEM/analysis/mappings_db/pfamB/scripts/hmmsearch.sh```.
-We considered as significant any hit with E-value < 1e-5. !!!!!!!!!!!!!!!!!!!!
+- PfamB: with the command ```hmmsearch --tblout mappings.tab multifasta.faa```.
+We considered as significant any hit with E-value < 1e-5.

 - RefSeq with the command ```diamond blastx -d /data/RefSeq/refseq.dmnd -q multifasta.cds -o results.tab --outfmt 6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore qcovhsp scovhsp qlen slen --sensitive```.
 Hits with an E-value < 1e-3 and query coverage > 50% were considered significant